Student Essay: As Fragile As It IsRead More

 What is next?

-I am seeing myself continuing further study to cultivate more knowledge in the field of education and also to contribute more to the future development of the Career Bridge learning center.
+I am seeing myself continuing further study to cultivate more knowledge in the field of education and also to contribute more to the future development of the Career Bridge Learning Center.
 Continuing my education in other countries could be an excellent opportunity to guide the students at our learning center for their further study.
-Like the Career Bridge learning center, It might be a bridge to connect the students from Myanmar with international universities.
+Like the Career Bridge, It might be a bridge to connect the students from Myanmar with international universities.

 "Being a Teacher Reminds Me to Constantly Learn"Read More